 - When the dough is cold, scoop tablespoon sized balls onto the prepared baking sheets 2-inches apart.
 Sprinkle each ball with a few flakes of the remaining sea salt.

-- Bake your cookies for 13-15 minutes (the exact cooking time will vary slightly depending on your oven and how cold your cookie dough is when it goes in) until they are slightly golden.
+Bake your cookies for 13-15 minutes (the exact cooking time will vary slightly depending on your oven and how cold your cookie dough is when it goes in) until they are slightly golden.
 Remove them from the oven and let them sit on the hot baking sheet for five minutes before transferring them to a wire rack to cool.

-Sometimes the cookies star to get slightly misshapen while they cook.
+Sometimes the cookies start to get slightly misshapen while they cook.
 You can remove them from the oven after about 8 minutes and gently nudge them back into a round shape with the back of a spoon.